Eternal MedSpa · Sarasota + Venice · 140+ reviews · Medically guided aesthetics, skin, wellness, body support, and medical weight loss.

 SkinVive

-An injectable hyaluronic acid microdroplet treatment used differently than traditional volumizing filler to support smoother, hydrated-looking cheek skin.
+An injectable hyaluronic acid microdroplet treatment used differently than traditional volumizing filler to support smoother, more hydrated-looking cheek skin.

 Treatment Areas